kordastilab/ImmunoCluster/README.md

     ## 5 BMT08_D30_clean.fcs None      P8         S15       D30
     ## 6 BMT09_D30_clean.fcs None      P9         S16       D30

-We also include a table that represents a row for every channel in the original fcs file.
-The columns represent the original name if the channel, the name we want to rename it in antigen.
-We then optionally include columns of binary 1 and 0s that allow us to group markers into relevant sets, here for clustering or differential expression analysis.
-Any marker that is not included in either group will be discarded.
-This table must be an exact match to the order that the markers are represnted in the raw .fcs files.
+We also create a table that represents the marker panel information.
+This table contains a row for every channel in the original fcs file.
+The columns represent the original name of the channel and the channel name we want to rename it to in antigen.
+We then optionally include columns of binary 1 and 0s that allow us to group markers into relevant sets, here we have two sets, one group of markers for clustering and another for downstream differential expression analysis.
+Any marker that is not included in either group will be discarded when we build the SCE object.
+This table must be an exact match to the order that the markers are represnted in the raw .fcs files or the .
 (Link to excel file).

 ``` r
 # Excel file can be read in using this line